infobaleen/infobaleen.github.io/docs/External/Recommendations/Recommendation-Profiles.md

 * Manual merchandising involves consistently showcasing specific products based on their product IDs and the predetermined order of those IDs.
 It's essential to ensure that the selected products are currently in stock, as the Cherry-Pick method for manual merchandising aligns with the availability status of the items.
 * Hand-pick products you would like to showcase

-<b>Check-Out Recommendation</b>
+<b>Check-Out Recommendations</b>

 * Shopping cart recommendation displays products based on all products in the shopping cart, use filters and rules to showcase the most relevant products.
-The recommendation can be used to display free shipping products, cheaper than the ones in the basket, cross-sell etc to improve AOV etc.
+The recommendation can be used to display free shipping products, cheaper than the ones in the basket, cross-sell etc to improve AOV etc. Siftlab and Qliro offer this setup for common customers to enhance the customer experience.
 * Purpose: Increase AOV, reach free shipping, low threshold products to purchase.

 <b>Color & Size Affinity Recommendations</b>